 In 1990, Rowling was flat hunting in Manchester and took the train back to London on her own, and the idea for Harry Potter fell into her head… “A scrawny, little, black-haired, bespectacled boy became more and more of a wizard to me… I began to write Philosopher’s Stone that very evening.
 Although, the first couple of pages look nothing like the finished product.”
 Then Rowling’s mother died and, to cope with her pain, Rowling transferred her own anguish to the orphan Harry.
 Rowling spent six years working on Philosopher’s Stone.

 In 1996, Jo obtained a grant of £8,000 from the Scottish Arts Council, which enabled her to finish the book and plan the sequels.
-She sent the book to an agent and a publisher, and then the second agent she approached spent a year trying to sell the book to publishers, most of whom thought it was too long at about 90,000 words.
-Bloomsbury accepted the book, paying Rowling a £2,500 advance.
-Editor Barry Cunningham was less concerned about the book’s length than about its author’s name, as the title sounded like a boys’ book and boys prefer books by male authors.
+She sent the book to an agent and a publisher.
+The second agent she approached spent a year trying to sell the book to publishers, most of whom thought it was too long at about 90,000 words.
+Bloomsbury accepted the book, paying Rowling an advance of around £1,500.
+Editor Barry Cunningham was less concerned about the book’s length than about its author’s name, as the title sounded like a boys’ book and that boys would prefer a book written by a male author.
 Rowling therefore adopted the nom de plume J.K.
 Rowling.